 An UpToDate review on “Treatment of primary dysmenorrhea in adult women” (Smith and Kaunitz, 2014) does not mention the use of progestin pellet as a management option.

 An UpToDate review on “Erythema nodosum” (Shojania, 2014) does not mention the use of progestin/progesterone as a management option.

 The diagnosis and establishment of hypogonadism with any of the following combinations:

-At least one low testosterone level (below the normal range for the laboratory) WITH elevated FSH and/or LH
+At least 1 low testosterone level (below the normal range for the laboratory) with elevated FSH and/or LH.

-At least two testosterone levels both of which are less than normal based upon the laboratory reference range.
+At least 2 testosterone levels, both of which are less than normal based upon the laboratory reference range.